How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Wahoo Compatibility Disclaimer | Source: wahoofitness.com

-Wahoo explains well the compatibility of its KICKR trainers in the following video.
+Wahoo also explains the compatibility of its KICKR trainers in the following video.

 Noisiness

-The noisiness of the trainer will affect not only how pleasant your ride without headphones will be but also whether your neighbors will like you or not.
+The noisiness of the trainer will affect not only how pleasant your ride without headphones will be but also whether you annoy your neighbors.

 Especially if you live in an apartment, a noisy trainer can be a problem.
 Fortunately, technology is moving fast forward, and buying a quiet trainer is no longer a problem.